With this new legislation now in force, does your company understand the ins and outs of the new regulations?

 We asked Avery Weigh-Tronix’s divisional manager for logistics and SOLAS expert Stewart Campbell 10 key questions about the changes.

 1. Why should I weigh my container?

-Estimating weights is not permitted under the SOLAS regulation changes: all containers must have a compliant VGM gained using one of the two weighing methods set out in the regulations.
+Estimating weights is not permitted under the new SOLAS VGM regulation and all containers must have a compliant VGM that is generated by using one of the two weighing methods set out in the regulations.

-But regardless of this new legislation, all containers should be weighed to ensure that they are of a safe mass – and also that their weight is evenly distributed.
-This applies whether a container is travelling via sea, road or rail.
-Overloaded or poorly loaded containers have caused maritime disasters, road accidents and rail derailments which is why the SOLAS treaty has been updated to ensure optimum safety of container handling at sea and on land.
+Regardless of this new legislation, all containers should be properly weighed to ensure that they are of a safe mass and the weight of the contents is evenly distributed.
+This common sense approach applies whether a container is travelling via sea, road or rail.
+Overloaded orimproperly balanced containers have contributed to serious maritime disasters, road accidents and rail derailments which is why the SOLAS treaty has been updated to ensure optimum safety of container handling at sea and on land.

 2. What happens if my container gets to port without a VGM?

 It will not be loaded onto the ship until a VGM has been provided.
 This could cause delays and incur additional costs while your container is unloaded for weighing – or even taken off port if there are no appropriate weighing facilities available.

 3. How do I make sure the VGM reaches the port with my container?

 The VGM declaration must be included on your shipping documentation either by you or a third party that has been contracted by you.
 The VGM declaration must include the date, time, place and method of obtaining the VGM and be signed by a duly authorised person.
 It must also include references for the receiver to assign the VGM to shipping transactions (for instance, the container ID number).
 If you decide to contract with a third party to provide the VGM, you are still responsible for its accuracy and ensuring that the shipping line receives it by their stated deadline in order to create a safe stowage plan.

 4. Do I need my own weighing solution or can I just weigh at the port?